acep-uaf/WEC-Grid/docs/reference/citation.md

 This work was supported by the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy, Water Power Technologies Office (Grant #DE-EE0009445), the University of Alaska Fairbanks, and the Pacific Northwest National Laboratory.

-## Related Publications

-Currently in development.
-Please cite the software directly.

 ## Third-Party Acknowledgments